Karrthik-Arya/wncc-website.github.io/_pages/projects/2021/project-39.md

   <tbody>
     <tr>
       <td><strong>Week 1</strong></td>
-      <td>List the features of the portal, Set up the Environment and learn the basics of each platform, decide/ shortlist platforms for database, etc and design the architecture of the application.</td>
+      <td>List the features of the portal, Set up the Environment and learn the basics of each platform.</td>
     </tr>
     <tr>
       <td><strong>Week 2</strong></td>
-      <td>Survey of similar apps, teams of different components will start working seperately: Front end team, database team, security, network/ communication team.</td>
+      <td>Survey of similar apps, teams of different components will start working seperately</td>
     </tr>
     <tr>
       <td><strong>Week 3</strong></td>